Chapter 1 · System Design Fundamentals

 Reading time ~12 min Prerequisites none Format diagram-first walkthrough Audio 🔊 Hinglish read-aloud Next Back-of-the-Envelope Estimation →

-Every box below — load balancer, cache, queue, shards — earns its place by solving a problem you can measure, not one you can imagine.
-Here's where the whole chapter is headed: the architecture a system grows into once it has survived real traffic.
-Don't memorise it — we'll assemble it one piece at a time, and each piece will make sense as the answer to "what just broke?"
+Every box in the diagram below — load balancer, cache, queue, shards — earns its place by fixing a problem you can actually measure.
+Not one you imagined might happen.
+The diagram shows where this chapter ends up: the shape a system grows into after it has survived real traffic.
+Don't try to memorise it.
+We'll build it one piece at a time, and each piece will make sense as the answer to one question: what just broke?

 User browser CDN edge Load Balancer 1 public IP Web · stateless Web · stateless Web · stateless Cache · Redis Primary DB Queue Replica Replica Workers read write replicate async client edge + entry stateless web data + async scale-out